-August Friday 3 Last day for students to discontinue November Sunday 4 Session 2 ends without failure subjects which extend over the whole academic year Monday 5 Study Recess begins Monday 27 August Recess begins Sunday 11 Study Recess ends Tuesday 28 Last day for undergraduate students Monday 12 Examinations begin who have completed requirements for pass degrees to advise the Registrar they are proceeding to an honours degree or do not wish to take out the degree for which they have applied for any other reason Friday 30 Examinations end any one reason December Monday 17 Examination results mailed to students List of graduands in Medicine for September Sunday 2 August Recess ends February Graduation Ceremony published in The Sydney Morning Herald Wednesday 5 List of graduands for October graduation ceremonies published in Tuesday 18 Examination results displayed on University noticeboards The Sydney Morning Herald Tuesday 25 Christmas Day - Public Holiday Monday 10 Last day for notification of correction of details published in The Sydney Morning Herald on 5 September concerning October graduation ceremonies Wednesday 26 Boxing Day - Public Holiday Friday 14 Last day for undergraduate students to discontinue without failure subjects which extend over Session 2 only Monday 24 Confirmation of Enrolment forms despatched to all students Friday 28 Last day to apply to UCAC for transfer to another tertiary institution in New South Wales 1985 October Monday 1 Eight Hour Day - Public Holiday • , , Faculties other r than Medicine and Military Studies Wednesday 3 Last day for acceptance of corrected Confirmation of Enrolment forms Session 1 (14 weeks) 4 March to 12 May Thursday 4 Publication of provisional examination (14 00000) May Recess: 13 May to 19 May 20 May to 16 June maisazy 4 timetable Midyear Recess: 17 June to 21 July Friday 5 Last day for applications from Examinations 18 June to 3 July Triday 5 undergraduate students completing requirements for degrees at the end of Session 2 22 July to 25 August Session 2 to submit applications for Admission to Degree forms (14 weeks) August Recess: 26 August to 1 September • 2 September to 3 November Friday 12 Last day for students to advise of examination timetable clashes Study Recess: 4 November to 10 November Thursday 25 Publication of examination timetables Examinations 11 November to 29 November
+August Friday 2 Last day for students to discontinue without failure subjects which extend over the whole academic year November Sunday 3 Monday 4 Session 2 ends Study Recess begins Monday 26 August Recess begins Sunday 10 Study Recess ends Tuesday 27 Last day for undergraduate students • • • who have completed requirements for pass degrees to advise the Registrar Monday 11 Examinations begin they are proceeding to an honours degree or do not wish to take out the degree for which they have applied for any other reason Friday 29 Examinations end December Monday 16 Assessment results mailed to students September Sunday 1 August Recess ends Tuesday 17 Assessment results displayed on University noticeboards Wednesday 4 List of graduands for October graduation ceremonies published in Wednesday 25 Christmas Day - Public Holiday The Sydney Morning Herald Thursday 26 Boxing Day - Public Holiday fonday 9 Last day for notification of correction of details published in The Sydney Morning Herald on 4 September concerning October graduation ceremonies , , , , , , , , , , , , , , , , , , , , Friday 13 Last day for undergraduate students to discontinue without failure subjects which extend over Session 2 only Monday 23 Confirmation of Enrolment forms despatched to all students Monday 30 Last day to apply to UCAC for transfer to another tertiary institution in New South Wales 1986 October Wednesday 2 Last day for acceptance of corrected Confirmation of Enrolment forms Faculties othe College/Austra r than Medicine and University alian Defence Force Academy Thursday 3 Publication of provisional examination timetable Session 1 (14 weeks) 3 March to 11 May Friday 4 Last day for applications from (14 1100113) May Recess: 12 May to 18 May 19 May to 15 June undergraduate students completing requirements for degrees at the end of Midyear Recess: 16 June to 20 July Session 2 to submit applications for Admission to Degree forms Examinations 17 June to 2 July Monday 7 Eight Hour Day - Public Holiday Session 2 (14 weeks) 21 July to 24 August Friday 11 Last day for students to advise of (14 HOURS) August Recess: 25 August to 31 Augus 1 September to 2 November . commy 11 examination timetable clashes September to 2 November Study Recess: 3 November to November Thursday 24 Publication of timetable for November examinations.
+Examinations 10 November to 28 November 4